Modeling and Simulation of Multiphase Flow in COMSOL®: Part 1

 - For a relatively small number (tens of thousands, not billions) of bubbles, droplets, or particles suspended in fluid

-- Each bubble, particle, droplet, or particle is modeled with an equation that defines the force balance of each particle in the fluid
+- Each bubble, particle, or droplet is modeled with an equation that defines the force balance of each particle in the fluid

 When Do We Use the Different Dispersed Flow Multiphase Flow Models?